jkoenig72/llmrag/rfp/README.md

 ## Advanced Features

+### Refine Strategy for Knowledge Aggregation

+The system uses a sophisticated refine strategy to build comprehensive answers:

+1. **Initial Context**: Starts with the first retrieved document
+2. **Iterative Refinement**: Each additional document refines the answer with new information
+3. **Knowledge Accumulation**: Builds a more complete answer with each refinement step
+4. **Product Focus**: Maintains product-specific context throughout refinement
+5. **Multi-step Processing**: Typically 3-5 LLM calls per question (initial + refinements)

+This approach ensures that information from multiple documents is combined coherently, providing more detailed and accurate answers than single-document retrieval.

 ### Question Relevance Filtering

 The system automatically identifies irrelevant questions (e.g., about weather, colors, history) and marks them as NA without sending to the LLM, saving processing time and improving accuracy.